CMU-Perceptual-Computing-Lab/openpose/doc/installation/1_prerequisites.md

 ## Windows Prerequisites
-NOTE: These instructions are only required when compiling OpenPose brom source.
+NOTE: These instructions are only required when compiling OpenPose from source.
 If you simply wanna use the OpenPose binaries for Windows, skip this step.

 1. Install **CMake GUI**: Download and install the `Latest Release` of CMake `Windows win64-x64 Installer` from the [CMake download website](https://cmake.org/download/), called `cmake-X.X.X-win64-x64.msi`.
 2. Install **Microsoft Visual Studio (VS) 2019 Enterprise**, **Microsoft Visual Studio (VS) 2017 Enterprise** or **VS 2015 Enterprise Update 3**: